Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization

-where $\gamma = O(GD\log \log T)$. \end{theorem} Since in the following Section, we will present a more general dynamic regret minimizing algorithm for problems with unbounded Lipschitz constants for the cost functions, we directly refer the reader to \citet{zhang2018adaptive} for details on the existing \textsf{ADER} algorithm.
+where $\gamma = O(GD\log \log T)$. \end{theorem} In the following section, we will present a more general dynamic regret minimizing algorithm for problems with unbounded Lipschitz constants.
+Hence, we refer the reader to \citet{zhang2018adaptive} for details on the $\mathsf{ADER}$ algorithm.

-Using the above dynamic regret bound, we now prove the main result of this section.
+We now state the main result of this section.